-Follow my step-by-step guide to learn how to start a blog in 2021 and make money online
+Follow my step-by-step guide to learn how to start a blog in 2024 and make money online.

 In 2017, after five years of working in various corporate jobs, I knew that I had to make a change in my life.

-I wanted to do something with more creative freedom and the flexibility to work when I want.
+I wanted to do something with more creative freedom and the flexibility to work when I wanted.